Alternhuman/marcopolo-manager/doc/source/installation.rst

 	python setup.py install

-Please note that root access may be necessary.
+Please note that root access may be necessary depending on your setup.

 The script installs the following files: